hychat-mc/hychat/README.md

 ## Ok, cool, but who's making it?

 Our current team consists of a few developers who've all created their own version of a guild chat bridge in either JavaScript or Python.
+They are each being used in some of the top guilds on Hypixel.
 We've combined our knowledge of Minecraft/Hypixel bots and our developer experiences to create Hychat.
 These people include:

 - [xMdb](https://github.com/xMdb), creator of [Hypixel Guild Chat Bot](https://github.com/xMdb/hypixel-guild-chat-bot), used in [Hypixel Knights](https://discord.gg/hk) (#16) and others
-- [Evernote](https://github.com/EvernoteMC), creator of [Hypixel Guild Chat Py](https://github.com/EvernoteMC/hypixel-guild-chat-py), used in [Infamy](https://hypixel.net/threads/832779/) (#60) and others
+- [Evernote](https://github.com/EvernoteMC), creator of [Hypixel Guild Chat Py](https://github.com/EvernoteMC/hypixel-guild-chat-py), used in [The Illumination](https://hypixel.net/guild/The%20Illumination/members) (#35), [Infamy](https://hypixel.net/threads/832779/) (#60), and others
 - [Jejebecarte](https://github.com/Jejebecarte), creator of [MiscGuild's BridgeBot](https://github.com/MiscGuild/BridgeBot), used in [Miscellaneous](https://miscguild.xyz/) (#18) and others

 > If you've made your own guild chat bridge before and would like to contribute, contact us through [our Twitter](https://twitter.com/hychatmc) or via email at *hychat [at] hych.at*.